 Scholarship recipients will have access to funding to support tuition fees.
 The level of funding given will depend on the total number of applicants, the total cost of requested tuition support and the available budget.
 Scholarships are paid through reimbursement at the end of each satisfactorily completed semester(s) of study.

-Applications for 2022 scholarships are now open until Friday 11 February 2022.
+Applications for 2022 scholarships are now closed.

 To be eligible for this scheme, you must have permanent employment with Canberra Health Services, ACT Health or Calvary Public Hospital Bruce or have a continuous temporary contract for at least 12 months before the application closing date.

 You must be employed in one of the eligible allied health professions and have a minimum of two years full-time post-qualification work experience in the related field of practice, or equivalent for part-time staff.